WV’s ‘Adventure Lakes’ set to open in May - NewsBreak

 WV’s ‘Adventure Lakes’ set to open in May

-SOUTH CHARLESTON, WV (WBOY) — West Virginia’s adventure lakes at Pipestem Resort and Tygart Lake state parks are set to open on May 20, West Virginia State Parks officials announced this week.
+SOUTH CHARLESTON, W.Va. — West Virginia’s adventure lakes at Pipestem Resort and Tygart Lake state parks are set to open on May 20, West Virginia State Parks officials announced this week.

 “Summer will be here before you know it, and we can’t wait to welcome folks back for outdoor adventures in our beautiful state parks,” said West Virginia State Parks Chief Brad Reed.
 “The adventure lakes at Pipestem Resort and Tygart Lake are a perfect place for people who want to enjoy lake activities along with resort amenities and incredible mountain scenery.
 Having this type of attraction here in West Virginia and at multiple state parks really makes our state stand out as a world-class vacation destination.”